avalkon/auto-refresh/README.md

 Automatically refreshes on NTA, acquires on Acquire if available, and can submit based on timer position, without triggering a third-party extension ping.

+Logs time spent on each task, along with running totals for sessions length and cumulative task lengths, both logged in a file and displayed onscreen.
+Task time logging only works if you click the auto-submit button, but it works whether the auto-click is on or not.
+The totals double as depressants when you compare your session time to task time.
+Yay nta.
+Example of hours log included.

 It does not currently perform any additional mouse movements to keep the extension awake, so keep that in mind.

 The included images are based on a maximized Chrome window at a screen resolution of 1920x1080; if you use a different